-Heifetz et al., (2015) worked on the G-protein coupled receptors (GPCRs), discussed recent progress and highlighted key areas of future needed research for the discovery of GPCR drug.
+Heifetz et al., (2015) worked on the G-protein coupled receptors (GPCRs), discussed current growth and highlighted key areas of future needed research for the discovery of GPCR drug.
 They concluded that the GPCR research and drug discovery with the collaboration between academia and industry is very beneficial which is accepted by all the participants of this research.
-During the conference, they also described widely the effectiveness of such collaborations for GPCR research and drug discovery.
+During the conference, they also described widely the efficiency of such associations for GPCR study and drug discovery.

-Zheng et al., (2015) reviewed on the determination of validity, accuracy, and precision of a protein or nucleic acid structure by X-ray crystallography.
+Zheng et al., (2015) reviewed on the determination of precision, validity, and accuracy of a protein or nucleic acid structure by X-ray crystallography.
 It plays an important role in drug designing.
 Over interpretation of crystal structures can be done.
 This interpretation can be followed up by the experiment in which bias hypotheses occur.
 They said in their conclusion that for rational drug discovery, X-ray crystallography is still one of the best tools and suggested the need for expansion of Protein Data Bank or create a new organization.

 Montfort and Workman, (2017) summarized the issues related to the current state of the field of structure-based drug design and fragment-based drug design.
-They also discussed the new developments, such as the X-ray free electron laser technology, cryoelectron microscopy, targeted protein degradation, and also the open science approaches.
+They also discussed the new developments, such as the X-ray free electron laser technology, cryo-electron microscopy, targeted protein degradation, and also the open science approaches.
 The value of structure-based drug design are used to debrief biology and disease pathology, and also for informing the target endorsement.
 They suggested the need of maintenance of scientific rigor related to the structural biology.

-Helliwell, (2017) reviewed new developments in crystallography, its technique, methods, and scope in the field of molecular bioscience.
+Helliwell, (2017) reviewed new expansions in crystallography, its technique, procedures, and room in the field of molecular bioscience.
 He also reviewed many areas such as coloration of live and cooked lobsters, the role of crystallography within the field, public understanding of the biosciences along with the illustrative results for reporting the scope of each methodology.
 He noticed that the use of neutrons as a different probe capability is increasing in the community to complement X-rays and electrons.

 Blundell, (2017) worked on protein crystallography and drug discovery, recollection of its knowledge and exchange between academia and industry.
 Development of the renin structure was done in academia in London for developing antihypertensives in pharma.
-They concluded that according to the technical area, the principal attractors of new entry differs.
-Biotechnology is the only field where more knowledge is contributed by the public sector research hence has the highest level of activity of formal linkage to academic centers.
+They concluded that according to the technical area, the chief attractors of new access differs.
+Biotechnology is the only field where more knowledge is contributed by the public sector research hence has the utmost level of activity of formal linkage to academic centers.